PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

     3. Given values $\bar{r}_{hh,a}$, $\bar{w}_a$ $\overline{BQ}^i$, $\overline{TR}^i$, and $factor^i$, solve for the steady-state household labor supply $\bar{n}_{j,s}$ and savings $\bar{b}_{j,s+1}$ decisions for all $j$ and $E+1\leq s\leq E+S$.

-        1. Each of the $j\in 1,2,...J$ sets of $2S$ steady-state Euler equations can be solved separately. `OG-USA` parallelizes this process using the maximum number of processors possible (up to $J$ processors).
+        1. Each of the $j\in 1,2,...J$ sets of $2S$ steady-state Euler equations can be solved separately. `OG-Core` parallelizes this process using the maximum number of processors possible (up to $J$ processors).
 Solve each system of Euler equations using a multivariate root-finder to solve the $2S$ necessary conditions of the household given by the following steady-state versions of stationarized household Euler equations {eq}`EqStnrzHHeul_n`, {eq}`EqStnrzHHeul_b`, and {eq}`EqStnrzHHeul_bS` simultaneously for each $j$.

         ```{math}
         :label: EqSS_HHBC